 But when you see the things that he's willing to betray now, you realize that a large part of the reason that we never got a decent person like Alex is because Alex was squatting on that real estate in the alternative media at a critical time in the development of new technologies.

-When I hear Alex hand-wave away concerns about Palantir, it bothers me because in those moments I can see what was possible and how Alex represents a generational failure of counterculture.
+When I hear Alex hand wave away concerns about Palantir, it bothers me because in those moments, I can see what was possible and how Alex represents a generational failure of counterculture.

-Of the missed opportunity that Alex pretended to be.
+This is such an indictment of the missed opportunity that Alex pretended to be.

-Would it be that the fundamental characteristics that made this person real in the way that we would want them to be also would keep them from becoming a media empire in the way that Alex did?
+Would it be that the fundamental characteristics that made this person real in the way that we would want them to be also would keep them from becoming a media empire in the way that Alex did.

 It is because Alex was willing to give up everything that he became the thing that it is.